-A landing page is often overlooked, but an incredibly powerful method of boosting the number of leads and registrations.
-A landing page is a web page where users typically land after clicking on a particular ad or link, such as an ad for the upcoming webinar.
+A landing page is overlooked b ut a compelling method of boosting the number of leads and registrations.
+It’s a web page where users typically land after clicking on a particular ad or link, such as an ad for the upcoming webinar.
 It can contain the event’s title, its main benefits, information about the speakers, and, most importantly, a CTA (call-to-action) button.

-In this article, we will look over many interesting landing pages and analyze their conversion potential as well as the areas of improvement.
+In this article, we will look over many exciting landing pages and analyze their conversion potential and the areas of improvement.

 Litmus Email Accessibility Webinar